django/code-of-conduct/events.md

 ## After the event

-Conferences in the Django community are strongly encouraged to keep reports on all Code of Conduct incidents they handle, and send these reports to the working group after the end of the conference.
-Reports should include names of people involved and, ideally, a description of the facts determined by the conference team, the review of the incident, actions taken, and responses to actions taken.
+Events in the Django community are strongly encouraged to keep reports on all Code of Conduct incidents they handle, and send these reports to the working group after the end of the event.
+Reports should include names of people involved and, ideally, a description of the facts determined by the event team, the review of the incident, actions taken, and responses to actions taken.
 We also appreciate any screenshots of original slack or twitter messages, or recordings of talks, that show the violation, and copies of message exchanges between the team and any reporters or reported parties.

-Upon receiving reports from a conference, the working group will:
+Upon receiving reports from an event, the working group will:

-- Confirm receipt of the reports to the conference.
+- Confirm receipt of the reports to the event.
 - Review all reports.
 - Assess whether any additional action from the working group is needed.
 - Record all reports in the working group's records.